john-andrilla/deepnumpy-doc/guide/crash-course/1-ndarray.md

 y[:,1:3]
 ```

-and writing to a specific element
+Write to a specific element.

 ```{.python .input  n=27}
 y[:,1:3] = 2
 y
 ```

-Multi-dimensional slicing is also supported.
+This example shows that multi-dimensional slicing is also supported.

 ```{.python .input  n=28}
 y[1:2,0:2] = 4